Astravets Nuclear Power Plant: Technical description

+A worker in the control room.

 The nuclear power plant costs up to US$11 billion.
 In addition, there are investments to upgrade the national power grid for power transmission from the nuclear power plant, and the construction of an urban settlement for the power plant's workers.
 Repayment of the $10 billion loan would start no later than April 2021.
 Half the loan was at a fixed 5.23% interest rate and the other half at the six-month Libor dollar rate plus 1.83%.
 In 2020 Belarus requested an extension of the repayment period from 25 to 35 years.

 The preparation, design and exploration works were overseen by a Directorate for the Construction of a Nuclear Power Plant, established under the Ministry of Energy.
 The Nuclear and Radiation Safety Department, part of the Emergencies Ministry, is acting as the state nuclear regulator and licensing authority.
 Scientific support for the project is provided by the United Power & Nuclear Research Institute Sosny of the National Academy of Sciences of Belarus.
 The state-owned power engineering industry research and design institute Belnipienergoprom was the general designer of the plant and operates as the project management company, negotiating and signing contracts with suppliers, carrying out feasibility studies and preparing tender documents.
 Yelena Mironova is the Head of the project management service.

 Atomstroyexport was the contractor and supplier of the III generation VVER-1200 type reactors (AES-2006 model).
 The first two reactors have the combined capacity of around 2400 MW.
 Earlier proposals envisaged that two additional reactors will be built by 2025.
-After the first two units were connected to grid in 2021 and 2023, belarussian government is expected to officially decide to go ahead with proceedings to construct a third unit in 2026, after preliminary decision has been made in november 2025.
+After the first two units were connected to grid in 2021 and 2023, Belarusian government is expected to officially decide to go ahead with proceedings to construct a third unit in 2026, after preliminary decision has been made in november 2025.
 Atomstroyexport is again expected to supply the plant with the same VVER-1200 reactor (as the two already operating) for unit 3.